Congratulations on your acceptance to the Vanderbilt Master of Public Health (MPH) Program!

 There are nearly 400 health care companies that have operations in Nashville and work on a multi-state, national or international basis?

-Vanderbilt University requires all full-time, degree-seeking students to be covered by a health insurance plan that is comparable to or exceeds the Student Injury and Sickness Insurance Plan (Gallagher Student Health & Special Risk).
+Vanderbilt University requires all full-time, degree-seeking students to be covered by a health insurance plan that is comparable to or exceeds the Student Health Insurance Plan, commonly referred to as SHIP.

-U.S. students who have other insurance that exceeds or is comparable to the Student Injury and Sickness Insurance Plan may submit a request to waive the insurance.
-The online waiver form must be submitted by August 1, 2021.
+U.S. students who have other insurance that exceeds or is comparable to the Student Health Insurance Plan may submit a request to waive the insurance.
+The online waiver form must be submitted by August 1.
 A VU student VUnetID is required.
 Students who wish to waive coverage are required to complete an online waiver form before the beginning of each academic year.

 If your application in SOPHAS includes your verified official transcripts or official WES credential evaluation for completed degrees, then you do not need to submit additional transcripts or documentation.